Simenkbj/audiostreamer/README.md

 # audiostreamer

-This application reads a .wav file and converts it into a real-time UDP packet stream to a specified IP address and port.
-This application allows for easy configuration of delay/packet size and the ability to start multiple instances of audionode with multiple different .wav files.
+This application reads a .wav file and converts it into a real-time UDP packet stream to a specified IP address and port, and allows for easy configuration of delay/packet size through the command line and the ability to start multiple instances of audionode with multiple different .wav files.

 ## Usage